 Deep cleaning the litter box and the supplementary tools every once in a while will also go a long way toward keeping your cat healthy and happy.
 Don't wait for a weekly scrubbing day to sort out all the smells and mess.
 Instead, try to build a routine so regular tidying won't seem like a cumbersome task.

-A proactive approach to cat litter and a healthy lifestyle can mean a clean house and a happy cat.
+A proactive approach to cat litter can mean a clean house and a happy cat.
 So be sure to choose a box your cat will use, keep the litter fresh and contained, sort out the right spot for the box, and invest in a litter mat.
 You and your cat should be good to go!